hashicorp/terraform-provider-azurerm/examples/tf-azurerm-computegroup/README.md

 - `resource_group_name` - The name of the resource group in which the resources will be created.
 - `location` - The Azure location where the resources will be created.
-- `vn_size` - The initial size of the virtual machine that will be used in the VM Scale Set.
+- `vm_size` - The initial size of the virtual machine that will be used in the VM Scale Set.
 - `admin_username` - The name of the administrator to access the machines part of the virtual machine scale set.
 - `admin_password` - The password of the administrator account.
 The password must comply with the complexity requirements for Azure virtual machines.
 - `ssh_key` - The path on the local machine of the ssh public key in the case of a Linux deployment.
-- `nb_instace` - The number of instances that will be initially deployed in the virtual machine scale set.
+- `nb_instance` - The number of instances that will be initially deployed in the virtual machine scale set.
 - `protocol` - A map representing the protocols and ports to open on the load balancer in front of the virtual machine scale set.
+- `vm_os_publisher` - The name of the publisher of the image that you want to deploy, for example "Canonical".
+- `vm_os_offer` - The name of the offer of the image that you want to deploy, for example "UbuntuServer"
+- `vm_os_sku` - The sku of the image that you want to deploy, for example "14.04.2-LTS"
+- `vm_os_id` - The ID of the image that you want to deploy if you are using a custom image.
-- `os` - A map indentifying the operating system to use for that virtual machine scale set.
+- `remote_port` - A map of the port that you want to use for remote access [protocol, backend_port].
+Frontend port will be automatically generated starting at 50000 and in the output.
+- `lb_port` - Protocols to be used for lb health probes and rules. [frontend_port, protocol, backend_port]
 - `tags` - A map of the tags to use on the resources that are deployed with this module.

 Usage
 -----